Gain experience for your CV with the integrated placement year.

 On this programme, you’ll explore the major political and social issues faced by governments across the world.
 You will develop a knowledge and understanding of the international state system, the structure and purpose of international organisations and the roles played by international institutions, other intergovernmental organisations, multinational corporations and NGOs.
 Important strengths of the programme include its focus on key contemporary issues in international relations and policy, such as global economic change and the environment as well as international comparisons of government policies.

 On the sociology strand of the course, you’ll gain an in-depth understanding of social processes, organisational dynamics and inter-group relationships.
 We explore the social constraints we encounter in our everyday lives and how they are reinforced by class, race, religion and gender.
-To understand how these issues perpetuate existing inequalities and unequal life chances, we analyse how politics is intertwined with the profit-making aims pursued by big corporations and how their combined interests dominate our social imaginations.
+To understand how these issues perpetuate existing inequalities and unequal life chances, we analyse how policy is intertwined with the profit-making aims pursued by big corporations and how their combined interests dominate our social imaginations.
 When learning about contemporary topics such as inequality, racism, health, migration, sexuality, identity, education, the media, crime and climate change, you will be taught by experts in these fields.

 Sociology will equip you with the knowledge and analytical skills that will enable you to think critically and work independently.
 This includes how to design a research project, collect empirical data, handle complex datasets (e.g., through applying coding techniques) and, most importantly, develop an advanced analytical mindset.
 This training will be essential for your final-year dissertation during which you will carry out your own individual research project.
 This experience will provide you with a skillset that is highly desired in a wide range of industries and areas of work.